bduvenhage/bduvenhage.github.io/_posts/2019-04-12-performance-of-deque.md

 ## The Performance of std::deque vs. std::vector
 I compared the performance of std::deque to std::vector on Apple LLVM (clang) compiler version 10.0.1.
 The code was compiled with -O3 (default Xcode release flags).

-I'm specifically interested in the relative performance of adding to the end and iterating over elements.
-One can expect adding to and removing from the front of the container to be much faster for a deque.
+I'm specifically interested in the relative performance of adding to the end of the conatiner and also the performance of iterating over elements.
+One can expect adding to and removing from the front of the container to be much faster for a deque than for a vector.
 The test does a push_back of 50 million random integers, then inserts 50 million random integers at the front, then sorts the container and finally iterates over and sets all the elements to a constant value.
 The total time these operations take are shown below:

 |                    |  Vector    |  Deque   |
 |--------------------|------------|----------|